coderoad/coderoad-vscode/docs/docs/build-tutorial.md

 The Markdown and YAML live on the master branch of the repo, and the Git commits live on a version branch.

-We'll go into each in detail in more detail.
+We'll go into each parts in more detail.